dksasaki/MOM6_COBALT_NEUS25/README.md

 ### Step 6: Execute Model

-Run the model using one of these approaches:
+Run the model using one of these approaches - look at the [Running Guide](exps/NEUS25.COBALT/docs/running.md) for more information:

 **Test run** (interactive):
 ```bash